Key Takeaways

 User Reviews

-After product images, testing showed that user reviews are the most important product page content for users.
+After product images, testing showed that user reviews are the most important product page content for users trying to evaluate a product’s suitability.

-It’s therefore problematic that many sites struggle with implementing user reviews on the PDP — with 50% of sites in our benchmark having a “mediocre to poor” performance.
+It’s therefore problematic that many sites struggle with implementing user reviews on the product page.

-In particular, sites fall short by requiring too much information from users to submit reviews, failing to respond to negative reviews, and by omitting to provide a ratings distribution chart at the top of the reviews section.
+In particular, sites fall short by requiring too much information from users to submit reviews, failing to respond to negative reviews, and not allowing users to navigate across user reviews via reviewers’ images.

 Requiring too much information from users to submit a review will result in users submitting fewer reviews.